 Finishing your PowerPoint presentation

 We have successfully included the cartoon character in your design!
-Now you can finish it and add final touches – change the layout, colors, add necessary info.
+Now you can finish it and add final touches – change the layout, colors, and add necessary info.